davidfekke/fek.io/src/blog/2021-05-09/state-of-mobile-development-in-2021.md

 # Cordova

 Cordova is a framework that sprang out of building applications using web technologies like HTML/CSS and JavaScript, and embeding the HTML app in a native container.
-This has been a huge boost to existing web front-end devlopers who where already knowledgable in web technologies.
+This has been a huge boost to existing web front-end developers who where already knowledgable in web technologies.
 The native applications can be submitted to the individual app stores just like regular native applications.

 ### Pros
 * Easy to transition if you are a existing web developer